elpenny/Tasks/README.md

 ### Known issues:
-- there is some "wonkiness" in 'BlockingQueue.Count', it might be beneficial to implement similar queued structure from scratch to fulfill requirements better.
+- there is some "wonkiness" in `BlockingQueue.Count`, it might be beneficial to implement similar queued structure from scratch to fulfill requirements better.

 ### Requirements